vitejs/vite/docs/guide/api-vite-runtime.md

    * Custom module cache.
 If not provided, it creates a separate module cache for each ViteRuntime instance.
    */
   moduleCache?: ModuleCacheMap
-  /**
-   * Resolved modules that will be returned instead of executing the code.
-   */
-  requestStubs?: Record<string, any>
 }
 ```